Check out the new and improved Graduate-Level Research Guide!

 The Write Place offers one-on-one tutoring at any stage in the writing process.
 Make an online appointment or visit Webster Hall 117 or University Library 135E.

-Click to access email (answered usually within an hour during regular Reference Desk hours), chat (available 24 / 7), phone numbers for SCSU Reference Desk, and online form to set up a one-on-one research consultation with a librarian.
+Click to access email (answered Monday - Friday), chat (available 24 / 7), and the online form to set up a one-on-one research consultation with a librarian.

 As you work on your culminating project, schedule a meeting with a librarian for in-depth guidance on finding the best resources for your topic.
-We can meet with you in person, by phone, or via Zoom.
+We can meet with you by phone or via online conferencing tools like Zoom.

 Your culminating project will be submitted to the Repository at St. Cloud State University (Institutional Repository) .
 The Repository provides open access to a diverse collection of academic, scholarly, scientific, and creative content produced by faculty, students, and staff at the University.
 As you progress through your program, watch for more information about preparing and uploading your proposal, draft for committee members, and final copy to the Repository.
 Your culminating project will also be available through the SCSU library catalog.

 - Further research suggestions from past dissertations, articles, etc.

 - Suggestions for research by authorities in the field

 - Expressions of need for research by practitioners in a field or from professional associations